-The new General Data Protection Regulations (GDPR) and the Data Protection Act 2018 came into effect on 25 May 2018.
-Together they form the New Data Protection Legislation and replace the Data Protection Act 1998.
+The General Data Protection Regulations (GDPR) and the Data Protection Act 2018 came into effect on 25 May 2018.
+Together they form the new data protection legislation and replace the Data Protection Act 1998.

 We collect, hold and use data about people and organisations with whom we work and in order to conduct our business.
 This may include members of the public, current, past and prospective employees, clients, customers, contractors, partners and suppliers.
 In addition, we may be required to collect and use personal data in order to comply with our statutory obligations.

-We must abide by the 6 principles of the Data Protection Legislation which make sure that personal information is:
+We must abide by the six principles of the data protection legislation which make sure that personal information is:

 - Processed lawfully, fairly and in a transparent manner

 - Collected for specified, explicit and legitimate purposes

 - Adequate, relevant and limited to what is necessary